mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-06-thursday_morning_FASTA_files.md

 ### Exercise

 Which samples failed at least one of FastQC's quality tests?
 What test(s) did those samples fail?
+Can you use `grep` to find out?